Accumulation Period The time between the purchase and pay out period of a deferred annuity. Also called a Growth Period.

-Bailout Provision Safety feature where investor may withdraw all the money in the account without paying a surrender charge if the fixed annuity's interest rate falls below a specified rate.
+Bailout Provision Safety Feature where the investor may withdraw all the money in the account without paying a surrender charge if the fixed annuity’s interest rate falls below a specified rate.

-Compound Earnings Reinvesting the previous years' interest earnings.
-Also known as
+Compound Earnings Reinvesting The previous years’ interest earnings.
+Also known as Compounding.

 Equity Index A statistical measure used to report the performance of a select group of stocks or bonds.
 When index appreciates in value, so does annuity.

 Exclusion Ratio Determines how much of each annuity payment is excluded from income tax and how much is taxable when income is received.